47 Magical Things to Do in Mayo Ireland

 The largest town is Castlebar followed closely by Ballina and Westport.

 Castle Stays – Things to do in Mayo

 Surrounded by 100 acres of magical woodlands the luxurious Mount Falcon Country House Hotel is located on the west bank of the River Moy.
 The Estate was created from the love of one young man for his bride who felt she deserved a “castle to live in”.
 The jewel in the crown of Mount Falcon is its adjoining two miles of fishing rights on the River Moy.
 Famous for its salmon pools, it is undoubtedly one of Europe’s most bountiful salmon rivers.

 Private hawk walks begin at €95.00 for one participant €150.00 for two participants.
 Rooms start at €325.00 and suites go up to €3,250.00.
-Of course, this does include a few Ashford extras a Full Irish breakfast, Complimentary relaxation pool, steam room and fitness studio, and Complimentary green fees, for the 9 hole golf course.
+Of course, this does include a few Ashford extras a Full Irish breakfast, a complimentary relaxation pool, a steam room and fitness studio, and Complimentary green fees, for the 9-hole golf course.

 Ashford Castle Lodge